Arkansas College of Osteopathic Medicine

 Arkansas Colleges of Health Education

-The campus features a 102,000 square foot facility in the second largest city in Arkansas.
+The campus features a 102,000 square foot facility in the third largest city in Arkansas.
 Nestled in the river valley region, the building promotes the highest level in information technology.
 Our team-based learning curriculum is supported by 20 student conference/study rooms, and ten standardized patient/OSCE rooms.
 The Simulation Lab will offer students the opportunity to experience real life, hands-on training.
 The Anatomy Lab and Osteopathic Manipulative Medicine Lab will each accommodate 80 students with the latest technology.
 A total of 7,000 square feet has been designated as research space with 3,500 square feet already completed.
 In addition, our parent institution, Arkansas Colleges of Health Education, recently purchased a 318,000 sq. ft. building to be designated to research and wellness.

 Student residence options:

 On-campus housing is available at The Residents and The Village at Heritage apartments with one- and two-bedroom layouts, featuring the following amenities: swimming pool, fitness center, pavilion, dog park, study rooms, washer and dryer, refrigerator, microwave, and 24-hour protection by our campus police force.
 Also included in the affordable price are all utilities, internet, and cable.
 Located adjacent to ARCOM, the apartments offer students comfort and convenience.

 - Total medical school enrollment: 615